Dog First Aid Kit for Home and Walks

 Just like humans, pets, especially puppies, can get into all sorts of trouble/accidents, and over the 12 or so years that your best friend is with you, there is a good chance that they will injure themselves at least once or twice.

-Most dogs love an adventure and love to explore.
+Most dogs love adventure and to explore.
 However, the world is full of dangers.
 These include poisons, wasps and bees, broken glass, cigarette ends and now facemasks that haven’t been disposed of correctly.
 So, no matter how careful you are, no one cannot 100 per cent eliminate the possibility of accidents.

 This article looks at some items your pet first aid kit should contain.
 Many of the things you probably already have, but some you may not have thought of.